ctgarry/dev/WinterChecklist/.tools/notes/NOTES.md

   - Think of _G as Lua’s global environment table.
 In WoW, Blizzard populates _G with every API object, frame, and constant before your addon runs.
 So when you write local UIParent = _G.UIParent, you’re pulling the value Blizzard registered into that table.
 Conceptually it’s the shared “global namespace” rather than a special Blizzard object—Lua simply treats all globals as keys on _G, and Blizzard uses that to expose its API.

+## 12. luacheck from inside Codex / VSCode

+ - 1) Put Codex on a leash (copy-paste one of these)

+    Use one micro-prompt at a time.
+These stop it from planning big workflows.

+    Just run luacheck (single command, no edits):
+     - Execute exactly this command and nothing else, in one step: luacheck . --codes --exclude-files "lib/**" Return only the raw stdout.
+If the command is not found, stop and ask me—do not install or plan anything.

+    Just run Stylua (single command, no edits):
+     - Execute exactly this command and nothing else:
+       .\\.tools\\bin\\stylua .
+       Return only the raw stdout.
+If unavailable, stop and ask.

+    If it still “plans”:
+     - Do not generate a plan.
+Do not install anything.
+Run exactly the one shell command I provided and paste only stdout.
+If you need more info, ask me first.

+    (Your environment already shows approval_policy: on-request, so these prompts should keep it to a single step.)

+  - 2) Kill the current runaway task cleanly
+    • In VS Code, close the Codex panel tab, then reopen it → New Task.
+    • If it won’t stop, Developer: Reload Window.
+    • Avoid Delete Session (that’s what triggered the MCP rollout errors earlier).

+  - 3) Keep momentum without Codex (fast local loop) You’re already green here:
+       .\.tools\bin\stylua .
+       luacheck . --codes --exclude-files "lib/**"

+    If you want the warnings captured for review: luacheck . --codes --exclude-files "lib/**" | Tee-Object -FilePath .\.tools\luacheck-last.txt

+  - 4) Next milestone without waiting on Codex
+    If you want, I’ll drop a rebased, line-exact patch for Pillar #1 (task panel add/remove/clear + import/export + SavedVariables) using our light format (File / Find / OLD / NEW).
+You can apply it manually or hand it to Codex to “apply exactly.”
+No planning, no installs.

+  - 5) If Codex times out again
+    Use this tiny diagnostic ask (it’s safe and quick):
+      - Print the absolute current working directory with pwd (PowerShell).
+Paste only the path.
+Do not do anything else.
+    If that returns instantly, follow with the single luacheck command above.